Package insert / product label

 Nimodipine plasma concentration can also be increased in the presence of moderate and weak inhibitors of CYP3A4.
-If Nimodipine is concomitantly administered with these drugs, blood pressure should be monitored, and a reduction of the Nimodipine dose may be necessary.
-Moderate and weak CYP3A4 inhibitors include ameprenavir, aprepitant, atazanavir, amiodarone, alprozalam, cyclosporine, cimetidine, erythromycin, fluconazole, fluoxetine, isoniazid, oral contraceptives, quinuprestin/dalforpristin, and valproic acid.
+If nimodipine is concomitantly administered with these drugs, blood pressure should be monitored, and a reduction of the nimodipine dose may be necessary.
+Moderate and weak CYP3A4 inhibitors include amprenavir, aprepitant, atazanavir, amiodarone, alprozalam, cyclosporine, cimetidine, erythromycin, fluconazole, fluoxetine, isoniazid, oral contraceptives, quinuprestin/dalforpristin, and valproic acid.

 – ACE inhibitors,